jlwaugh/nai/README.md

 # Multiversity

-This is an example app built on the [NEAR AI Hub Demo](https://github.com/nearai/nearai/tree/main/hub/demo) for generative learning purposes.
+This is an example app built using the [NEAR AI Hub Demo](https://github.com/nearai/nearai/tree/main/hub/demo) for generative learning purposes.

 ### Nonce management